SofieThi/STH_Language/Self-assigned project/README.md

 -use the sentiment-roberta-large-english model on the IMDB movie reviews dataset

--data proprocessing: convert the labels into ones and zeros, exclude reviews that are too long for the model to do sentiment analysis on
+-data preprocessing: convert the labels into ones and zeros, exclude reviews that are too long for the model to do sentiment analysis on

 -how well the model is performing?
 Make a classification report and save it to the output folder